edwardmccormick/edwardmccormick/README.md

 <a href="https://www.credly.com/badges/af4afb38-c817-461f-823f-64bf601f1dfb/public_url" target="_blank"> <img src="https://images.credly.com/images/00634f82-b07f-4bbd-a6bb-53de397fc3a6/image.png" alt="AWS Cloud Practitioner" width="160" height="160" /> </a>

-- 🌱 I'm currently learning: Python, C#, Wordpress, Powershell (or as I call it, C--), and a little Node.js for good measure.
-AWS, Docker, and Kubernetes.
+- 🌱 I'm currently learning: AWS, Docker, and Kubernetes

 - 👯 I’m looking to collaborate on - Pretty much anything?
 I'm looking to grow my portfolio, and I can help you with either full stack, front- or back-end concerns.
 If you want to go 'full-stack' (or need some help building out your full-stack app) shoot me an email and let's work on something.